browserbase/BrowseGPT/README.md

-# BrowserGPT
+# BrowseGPT

-[BrowserGPT](https://browsergpt.dev) is a chat interface that allows you to search the web and get answers to your questions.
+[BrowseGPT](https://browsegpt.dev) is a chat interface that allows you to search the web and get answers to your questions.
 It is built with [Vercel AI SDK](https://www.npmjs.com/package/ai) and [Browserbase](https://www.browserbase.com/).

 # Demo